frediff/Gawky-printer/README.md

 `27-02-2020::9383::BANK TRANSFER` <br>
 `01-03-2020:62832:::SALARY`

-What our program should print
+What our program will print

 `+++ New transactions found` <br>
 `Last balance = 151083` <br>